 Store at 20°C to 25°C (68°F-77°F); excursions permitted between 15°C and 30°C (59°F-86°F) [see USP Controlled Room Temperature].

 Manufactured by: Bristol-Myers Squibb Company Princeton, New Jersey 08543 USA.
 Marketed by: Bristol-Myers Squibb Company Princeton, New Jersey 08543 USA and Pfizer Inc New York, New York 10017 USA.
-Rev January 2014
+Revised March 2014

 This monograph has been modified to include the generic and brand name in many instances.